AnzhiZhang/MCDReforgedPlugins/src/bot/readme.md

 ## FastAPI MCDR

-This plugin supports [FastAPI MCDR](../fastapi_mcdr) plugin, please refer to the source code for detailed API, or run and view the FastAPI document via `http://127.0.0.1:8080/docs`.
+The plugin supports the [FastAPI MCDR](../fastapi_mcdr) plugin.
+After installing the FastAPI MCDR plugin, the plugin will automatically register endpoints.
+You can view the API definition through FastAPI.

 Python packages required: